rdooley2/Cyber-Defense/README.md

 <h2>My Personal Experience:</h2>
 This course is a culmination of the fundamental components of detecting and responding to threats and using these core concepts to build your understanding of more complex topics within the cybersecurity field.
-Some of my favorite tools from this course included Yara, Splunk, Volatility, and Autopsy.
+I thoroughly enjoyed learning more about the blue team side of the industry and hope to learn more in the future.
+My favorite tools from this course included Yara, Splunk, Volatility, and Autopsy.
 <h2>Cyber Defense Certificate:</h2>
 <img src="https://i.imgur.com/ASDoRCO.png" alt="certification"/>